 Multiple Output Conditions values can be implemented using the Combine Using parameter.
 Both types of outputs can be used and more than one output type can be set up.
 Combining output types allows you to do such things as return all 12-inch pinchable Plastic PE pipes that exceed 80 PSI.

-The optional Result Types parameter provides the ability to control the type of results returned by the trace.
+The optional Result Types parameter allows you to control the type of results returned by the trace.

-The Aggregated Geometry, Selection, Connectivity , and Elements result types can be specified independently or concurrently to generate output geometries, create a selection set for a trace operation, return a connectivity graph of network features connected through either geometric coincidence or connectivity associations, or return feature-based information to a .json file, respectively.
+The Aggregated Geometry, Selection, Connectivity, Elements, Features, and Containment and attachment associations result types can be specified independently or concurrently to generate output geometries, create a selection set for a trace operation, return a connectivity graph of network features connected through either geometric coincidence or connectivity associations, return feature-based information, return feature-based information with geometry, network attribute, and field information, or return features that are associated through containment and structural attachment associations to a .json file, respectively.

 The Aggregated Geometry option enables trace results to be returned as multipart geometry in a feature class.
 This honors the location of starting points and barriers placed midspan on edge features to return partial feature results.